semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Each part of the articles will provide you theorical explanations, as well as examples.

 At ReputationVIP, we are big fans of Game of Thrones.
 So, the guideline I chose for these articles is Game of Thrones.
+All along these articles (though I don't know how many of them will follow this one), we will build a database filled with the Game of Thrones characters.

 #### The Github Repository